-• Provide criminal justice support for enforcement of traffic safety laws, specifically Driving Under the Influence (DUI) cases
+• Provide criminal justice support for enforcement of traffic safety laws, specifically Driving Under the Influence (DUI) cases emergencies and disasters of all kinds.

 This goal addresses the training of law enforcement personnel to operate evidential breath alcohol instruments.
 The availability of licensed operators is important for the enforcement of traffic safety laws.
 Sufficient licensed operators are necessary to avoid delayed investigations in DUI cases, continuances of those court cases, or even dismissed cases if licensed operators are not available.